-

 SR 82 from the Hendry County Line to Gator Slough Lane: Construction Project:

-Motorists should expect intermittent southbound and northbound lane closures during the daytime and nighttime/overnight hours throughout the duration of the project.
+Motorists should expect intermittent eastbound and westbound lane closures during the daytime and nighttime/overnight hours throughout the duration of the project.

-Crews will be performing roadway widening including clearing & grubbing, excavations, and embankment construction on westbound and eastbound of the roadway.
-Crews will be performing pile driving on the westbound of the roadway.
+- Crews will be performing roadway widening, including clearing & grubbing, excavations, and embankment construction on the westbound and eastbound of the roadway.
+Crews will be performing bridge deck construction on the westbound of the roadway.

-Motorists should use caution and be aware of construction vehicles entering and exiting the roadway throughout the duration of the project.
+- Motorists should use caution and be aware of construction vehicles entering and exiting the roadway throughout the duration of the project.
+The estimated completion Date is Spring 2027.

 -

-Motorists should expect daytime shoulder closures on eastbound and westbound SR 35 (US 17) after 9 a.m.
+- Motorists should expect shoulder closures on SR 35 (US 17) eastbound and westbound for widening areas and grading.